cos301-2019-se/Follow-Me-Drones/README.md

 The primary aim of the Follow Me Drones System (FMDS) is to provide support to a ranger in the field.
 The system will identify any dangers in the vicinity of the ranger by identifying that which is possibly undetectable to a human walking in the bush.
 It will estimate the objects threat level to the ranger and notify them ranger of any detections.
-Each identified object will be recorded and will have a pin placed on a 2D virtual map where the object was detected.

 ---